Striking Distance: Production

 The film was cited as one of the many troubled projects during the time Sony Pictures was run by Jon Peters and Peter Guber.
 It took a huge amount of resources to merely break even.
 Filming took 13 weeks in the summer of 1992 in Pittsburgh.
 The working title was Three Rivers, and it was scheduled for release on May 21, 1993.
 But after the original cut performed poorly with test audiences, extensive reshoots were done in Los Angeles, with story changes and removal of some plot points.
 Because of this, the release date was pushed from May to Sept.
-17.

-According to articles and reports at the time, test audiences were unimpressed with the initial cut of the film largely allegedly because they found parts of it confusing.
-Those parts were added into director Rowdy Herrington's and Marty Kaplan's original script by star Willis.
+17. According to articles and reports at the time, test audiences were unimpressed with the initial cut of the film largely allegedly because they found parts of it confusing.
+Those parts were added into director Rowdy Herrington and Marty Kaplan's original script by star Bruce Willis.
 One source claimed the original cut was like "Hudson Hawk without the laughs."

-One of the veteran production members said that Willis "called the shots like he did on '(Hudson) Hawk' and like he used to do on Moonlighting.
+One of the veteran production members said that Willis "called the shots like he did on (Hudson) Hawk and like he used to do on Moonlighting.
 He had scenes rewritten.
 He did what he wanted to do.
 We were working with Orson Willis."